-The Association recognizes that, with the rapid evolution of contemporary technology, these rules may need yearly modification to do so.
+The Association recognizes that considering the rapid evolution of technology these rules may need yearly modification to achieve its goals.

-The Association will only prosper if the varied interests of riders, volunteers, spectators and PIR management are taken into account.
+The Association will only prosper if the varied interests of riders, volunteers, spectators and track management are taken into account.
 It is therefore the duty of the Association to outline clear processes, guidelines, constraints and consequences for club members, crew, volunteers, officials and spectators.

-For the 2017 OMRRA race season, those are found in this Rule Book.
+For the 2020 OMRRA race season those are found in this Rule Book.